Answering 10 of your Coffee FAQs

 What do I need to make great coffee at home (Coffee FAQs 2)?

-There are a couple of elements that we think are essential to making great coffee at home!
+There are a couple of elements that are essential to making great coffee at home!

 Scales:

-To brew fantastic coffee consistently, you’ll first need to measure how much ground coffee you are using, plus the amount of water you will pour over the coffee to make your perfect cup.
-This is called the coffee to water ratio or brew ratio, and it's extremely important for making high-quality coffee.
+To brew fantastic coffee consistently, you’ll first need to measure the amount of ground coffee you are using and the water you will pour over it to make your perfect cup.
+This is called the coffee-to-water ratio or brew ratio, and it's extremely important for making high-quality coffee.
 For example, 1 gram of coffee to 18 grams of water (meaning for every unit of coffee you should use 18 units of water).
-You’ll never be able to get this precise a measurement if you’re not using a digital scale.
+You’ll never be able to get such a precise measurement if you’re not using a digital scale.

 Filtered water: